Anolla/reading-notes-301/class-04.md

 Values:

 <grid-area-name> - the name of a grid area specified with grid-area
-. - a period signifies an empty grid cell none - no grid areas are defined
+- a period signifies an empty grid cell none - no grid areas are defined container {
-.container {
   grid-template-areas:
     "<grid-area-name> | . | none | ..."
     "...";